HL7/fhir-qi-core/input/pages/index.md

 Improvement Core (QI-Core) Implementation Guide is intended to be usable for multiple use cases across domains, and much of the content is likely to be usable outside the U.S. Realm.

-Understanding QI-Core and how it is used in quality applications requires an understanding of the role of common reference models.
+Understanding QI-Core and its use in quality applications requires an understanding of the role of common reference models.
 Electronic Health Records (EHRs) are stored in many different local formats.
 Exchanging data between EHRs requires mapping between local data formats.
 It is well understood that standards can reduce the number of data maps each data provider must create.
 In a similar manner, to share quality measures and clinical decision support